spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     - Either one or three node IP addresses, depending on topology: single node PCG vs. three node (HA) PCG
     - One IP for the Kubernetes control-plane (VIP).
-    - One additional Kubernetes control-plane IP (required for rolling upgrade).
+    - One additional Kubernetes control-plane IP for rolling upgrades.
     <br />

 - Sufficient available IPs within the configured MAAS subnets.